tomjoht/tomjoht.github.io/_restapicourse/docapis_create_user_guide.md

 Since the content of these sections varies a lot based on your API, it's not practical to explore each of these sections using the same API like we did with the API endpoint reference documentation.
 But I'll briefly touch upon some of these sections.

 [Sendgrid's documentation](https://sendgrid.com/docs) has a good example of these other user-guide sections essential to API documentation.
-It does a good show showing how API documentation is more than just a collection of endpoints.
+It does a good job showing how API documentation is more than just a collection of endpoints.

 ## Also include the usual user guide stuff

-Beyond the sections outlined above, you should include the usual stuff that you put user guides.
+Beyond the sections outlined above, you should include the usual stuff that you put in user guides.
 By the usual stuff, I mean you list out the common tasks you expect your users to do.
 What are their real business scenarios for which they'll use your API?

 Sure, there are innumerable ways that users can put together different endpoints for a variety of outcomes.
-And the permutations of parameters and responses also provides endless combinations.
+And the permutations of parameters and responses also provide endless combinations.
 But no doubt there are some core tasks that most developers will use your API to do.
 For example, with the Twitter API, most people want to do the following:

  * Embed a timeline of tweets on a site
  * Embed a hashtag of tweets as a stream